ReimKuos/tiralab/documentation/reports/week 1 report.md

 ## Next week

  - Coding
-      - create a simmple version of the algorithm
+      - create a simple version of the algorithm
       - create an algorithm for reading and formatting midi- files